ergoplatform/ergodocs/docs/dev/protocol/eip.md

 # Ergo Improvement Proposals (EIPs)

-Ergo Improvement Proposals (EIPs) are a set of guidelines and standards designed for the continuous improvement of the Ergo Platform.
+Ergo Improvement Proposals (EIPs) are a set of guidelines and standards designed for the continuous improvement of Ergo.
 These proposals encompass a wide range of aspects, including but not limited to, core protocol specifications, client APIs, dApp/contract standards, and more.

 Here are some of the EIPs that have been proposed and implemented: